 Lifestyle creep, or lifestyle inflation – when expenses rapidly rise to match newfound income – ensnares countless newly minted partners.
 Often there are underlying social pressures from peers or colleagues to keep up with new levels of conspicuous consumption.
 New indulgences and one-time splurges quickly become everyday necessities.
-It may begin innocently enough with a new car, a small remodel to an existing home, or a generous contribution to one’s alma mater, but it can quickly snowball into completely spending bonus checks before they’ve even been deposited.
+It may begin innocently enough with a new car, a small remodel to an existing home, or a generous contribution to one’s alma mater, but it can quickly snowball into completely spending bonus checks before they have even been deposited.

 Prepare for Lumpy Cash Flow

 It is important to be fiscally prepared for lumpy cash flow – expenses like estimated tax payments, firm capital commitments, and new firm sponsorship contributions, just to name a few, can potentially catch you off-guard.
 Without adequate planning and forethought, you can find yourself flat-footed at a very inopportune moment.

 The first step to addressing lifestyle creep is to be prepared.
 Create a short-term cash strategy to help you avoid common cashflow missteps.
 Start by identifying what your major outstanding liabilities will likely be for the next 12 months.
 After you have identified these cash needs, find a ready source of liquidity to cover them.

 When reviewing your cash strategy, look for potential mismatches between liabilities and cash flow and consider all your options.
 Be prepared to cover an unexpected expense in addition to the ones you identified.
 Remember alternative sources of potential liquidity that you could use to smooth over any cash crunches, such as:

 - A margin loan against assets held in investment accounts